This post contains affiliate links. See our disclosure policy here.

 Alex’s Take: ⭐⭐⭐

 “When creating this recipe, I was going for a combination that would be barely palatable, which is what I associated with the Orcs of Middle-earth.
-The Black Drink described in the books was part of my inspiration; Tolkien didn’t go in to too much detail about it, but it was described as having a peppery heat, so I knew I wanted to integrate that into it a bit.
+The Black Drink described in the books was part of my inspiration; Tolkien didn’t go into too much detail about it, but it was described as having a peppery heat, so I knew I wanted to integrate that into the recipe a bit.
 From there, I just went with the most disgusting flavor I could think of (a.k.a Jeppson’s Malört) and built on that to make it taste good.
-Personally, I think I succeeded, and while those outside of the sphere of weird liqueurs are likely to hate this, seasoned drinkers with more developed palates will hopefully find it tasty enough.”—
+Personally, I think I succeeded, and while those outside of the sphere of weird liqueurs are likely to hate this, seasoned drinkers with more developed palates will hopefully find it tasty enough.”

 Kendall’s Take: ⭐⭐